-> 99 Outlining search and rescue, monitoring power lines and monitoring bridges as just a handful of possible applications, Filippo Gemma, GMSpazio's general manager, said: "We are able to georeference the images, merging GPS technology, steradian geom-This process can be completed in three seconds, a huge reduction on the amount of time needed to fulfill the process manually."
+Outlining search and rescue, monitoring power lines and monitoring bridges as just a handful of possible applications, Filippo Gemma, GMSpazio's general manager, said: "We are able to georeference the images, merging GPS technology, steradian geoma strategy for the end of its life.
+Rules and regulations are becometry and trigonometry to extract the real position of the aircraft.
+This process can be completed in three seconds, a huge reduction on the amount of time needed to fulfill the process manually."
 Italy has extensive capabilities in collecting, translating, analyzing and applying Earth observation and remote sensing data.
 As data quality and associated technology increases, these compa-